 Now contrast these landing pages with what you often see from fake gurus.
 Once you see the norm of how they should look, it’s now very easy to spot a landing page made by a fake guru.

-The way I look at it, is if you really knew your stuff, then shouldn’t you know how to make a landing page too since you are a marketing expert?
+The way I look at it, is if you really know your stuff, then shouldn’t you know how to make a landing page too since you are a marketing expert?
 This is digital marketing basics 101.

 3. Not Transparent on How They Make Money

-The second biggest way you can spot a fake guru is by their ugly looking landing page.
+The second biggest way you can spot a fake guru is by their ugly-looking landing page.

 The 3rd biggest way you can spot a fake guru is that they are not transparent on how they make money, what they did to actually acquire the mansion, the sports car, etc.

 For example, did they start a business that was acquired by another business and make a ton of money?
 Are they successful eCommerce business that provides the top products in their niche?